-Report from the Provost and Senior Vice President for Academic Affairs (25 min.)

-• Dr. Fotis Sotiropoulos will introduce the Office of Economic Innovation.
-Led by Dr. Garret Westlake, vice provost for innovation and strategic design, the new office will design strategic partnerships and research-driven training programs that bridge higher education and industry, enhancing student experiential learning and internship experiences, developing leaders who can bring about transformative change, and driving sustainable economic impact.
-Dr. Aaron Hart, vice president for student affairs, will then provide an overview of VCU's Division of Student Affairs (DSA).
+Provost and Senior Vice President for Academic Affairs Fotis Sotiropoulos provided an update on the university's academic enterprise and was joined by Dr. Garret Westlake, vice provost for innovation and strategic design, and Dr. Aaron Hart, vice president for student affairs.
+Dr. Westlake introduced the new Office of Economic Innovation.
+Under his leadership, the new office will design strategic partnerships and research-driven training programs that bridge higher education and industry, enhancing student experiential learning and internship experiences, developing leaders who can bring about transformative change, and driving sustainable economic impact.
+Dr. Hart then provided an overview of VCU's Division of Student Affairs (DSA).
 DSA serves all VCU students at all levels and ensures they have the resources they need within an environment that is conducive with skill development, well-being, belonging and success - in academics and their careers.
+A copy of this presentation is attached hereto as Attachment B and is made a part hereof.